University Student Health Services

 Take-Care-Of-Yourself Checklist

 It's a good idea to have a small supply of self-care items on hand for minor illnesses.
-Make a DIY sick kit with these low-cost items available at the Student Health Pharmacy:
+Make a DIY sick kit with low-cost over-the-counter items available for purchase at Student Health:

 • Antibiotic ointment